fjiangAI/MMAPIS/README.md

 # ✨ Latest News

+- [03/26/2024]: Launch of Interactive Functionality in Streamlit.

+- [03/26/2024]: Deployment of Multimodal Question Answering (QA) Generation System.
 - [02/20/2024] : Incorporate updates to Open APIs complete with relevant calling methods in [api_usage.ipynb](client/api_usage.ipynb)

 - [02/05/2024] : Release the code of preprocessing